Stop Avoiding it: The Case for Treating Academic Skills as Behavioral Operants | 2 Learning BCBA CEU Credits

-This CEU explores the application of behavior analytic principles to the instruction of academic skills.
+This BCBA CEU explores the application of behavior analytic principles to the instruction of academic skills.
+You will learn about Academic Skills as Behavioral Operants to deepen your understanding of this important framework.
 Participants will learn to define academic behaviors as operants, align teaching strategies with the instructional hierarchy, and apply functional assessment methods to identify and remediate barriers to academic success.
-The course emphasizes the use of scope and sequence in academic planning and highlights practical tools such as Precision Teaching and data-based decision-making to improve learning outcomes.
+The BCBA CEU course emphasizes the use of scope and sequence in academic planning and highlights practical tools such as Precision Teaching and data-based decision-making to improve learning outcomes.
 Through real-world examples and research-based strategies, behavior analysts will be better equipped to design, deliver, and evaluate effective academic interventions.

 This course provides 2 CEU credits for BACB, QABA, and IBAO.